+Step 1

+Is the business in the state system?

-This WA award summary applies to businesses in the state industrial Step 1 relations system.
-The state system covers businesses (and their employees) Is the business in the state that operate as: system? ✓ sole traders ✓ unincorporated partnerships ✓ unincorporated trust arrangements ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses in the national industrial relations system which operate as: Pty Ltd businesses incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit the Guide to who is in the WA state system page.
+This WA award summary applies to businesses in the state industrial relations system.
+The state system covers businesses (and their employees) that operate as:

+- ✓ sole traders

+- ✓ unincorporated partnerships

+- unincorporated trust arrangements

+- incorporated associations and other non-profit bodies that are not trading or financial corporations

+This summary does not apply to businesses in the national industrial relations system which operate as:

+- Pty Ltd businesses - incorporated partnerships or incorporated trust - incorporated associations and other non-profit bodies that are trading or financial corporations

+For more information visit the Guide to who is in the WA state system page.

+If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au.

+Step 2

-Step 2 Is the business covered by the Electrical Contracting Industry The Electrical Contracting Industry Award applies to businesses in the state industrial relations system that undertake electrical contracting work.
-Award?
+Is the business covered by the Electrical Contracting Industry Award?

+The Electrical Contracting Industry Award applies to businesses in the state industrial relations system that undertake electrical contracting work.